Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Matching observations

-The orbital eccentricities and inclinations of planets in {\it stable} and {\it unstable} systems are also dramatically different.
-Planets in {\it stable} systems have low eccentricity and orbital inclination orbits while planets in {\it unstable} systems are dynamically excited.
-Statistical analysis have inferred the orbital eccentricity and inclination distribution of Kepler planets \citep{lissaueretal11a,kaneetal12,tremainedong12,figueiraetal12,fabryckyetal14,plavchanetal14,ballardjohnson14,vaneylenalbrechts15,xieetal16,vaneylenetal18}.
-To represent the expected orbital distributions of observations we have followed \citet{izidoroetal17} and considered a Rayleigh distributions with $\sigma_e=0.1$ (e.g. \cite{moorheadetal11}) and $\sigma_i=1.5^\circ$ (e.g. \cite{fangmargot12}) for eccentricity and inclination distributions, respectively.
-These distributions are represented by the gray lines at the top right-hand panel of Figure \ref{fig:statistics} and at the bottom left-hand panel of Figure \ref{fig:statistics}.
-The median orbital eccentricities of planets in {\it unstable} systems range from 0.05 to 0.1. {\it Unstable} planetary systems produced in Model-I with ${\rm t_{start}= 0.5~Myr}$, ${S_{{\rm peb}}= 1}$ and ${\rm Rocky_{{\rm peb}}=0.1~cm}$ are clearly the most excited ones.
-It is easy to understand this results by inspecting the mass distributions also presented in this Figure.
-The red dashed line representing Model-I in this Figure also corresponds to the most massive planets.
-Higher mass planets (or systems with larger number of planets) have more violent dynamical instabilities and consequently their final orbital architectures are more excited \citep{puwu15,izidoroetal17}.
+The orbital eccentricities and inclinations of planets in stable and unstable systems are also dramatically different.
+Planets in stable systems have low eccentricity and obits with low orbital inclination, while planets in unstable systems are dynamically excited.
+Statistical analyses have inferred the orbital eccentricity and inclination distributions of Kepler planets \citep{lissaueretal11a,kaneetal12,tremainedong12,figueiraetal12,fabryckyetal14,plavchanetal14,ballardjohnson14,vaneylenalbrechts15,xieetal16,vaneylenetal18}.
+Following \citet{izidoroetal17}, these distributions are represented by Rayleigh distributions with $\sigma_e=0.1$ (e.g., \cite{moorheadetal11}) and $\sigma_i=1.5^\circ$ (e.g., \cite{fangmargot12}) for eccentricity and inclination, respectively.
+These distributions are represented by the gray lines in the top right-hand and bottom left-hand panels of Figure \ref{fig:statistics}.
+The median orbital eccentricities of planets in unstable systems range from 0.05 to 0.1. unstable planetary systems produced in Model I are clearly the most excited ones.
+This result is easy to understand by inspecting the corresponding mass distributions, which are the most skewed towards massive planets.
+The red dashed line representing Model I in Fig. 15 also corresponds to the most massive planets.
+Higher mass planets have more violent dynamical instabilities and consequently their final orbital architectures are more excited \citep{puwu15,izidoroetal17}.
 Finally, the bottom middle panel of Figure \ref{fig:statistics} shows the planet multiplicity distributions in our systems and in observations.
-As already discussed, {\it stable} systems have a larger number of planets than {\it unstable} systems.
-None of our systems match the high number of Kepler systems with a single transiting planet but we will revisit this issue later when we account for the observational effects in our simulations.
+As already discussed, stable systems have a larger number of planets than unstable systems.
+None of our systems match the high number of Kepler systems with a single transiting planet but we revisit this issue below when we account for the observational effects in our simulations.